mhmdyaseen/autometa-screenshota/README.md

 # Screenshot to Markdown Automator

-If you take a lot of screenshots for note-taking, manually adding them to your markdown files can be tedious.
+If you are a student or a working professional who takes a lot of screenshots for note-taking, manually adding them to your markdown files can be tedious.
 This script automates the process by detecting new screenshots in a folder and appending them to a markdown file.

 ## Features
 - Monitors a specified folder for new screenshots.